Michaelguru/Real-Estate/README.md

-# Prime Estate - Real Estate Website
+# ScottView Estate - Real Estate Website

 This is a modern and sleek real estate website with multiple pages, stunning animations, and real estate features.